Atlantis-Ecosystem-Model/atlantistools/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have applied the following changes based on suggestions by Uwe Ligges:

+* Explain the terms "Atlantis Models" and "atlantis output" in the DESCRIPTION

+* Add a reference to the DESCRIPTION

 ## Test environments
 * local windows 7, R 3.3.3
 * ubuntu 12.04.05 LTS (on travis-ci), R Under development (unstable) (2017-04-29 r72639)